Diabetic Eye Disease

 People who have been diagnosed with diabetes may have an increased risk of developing eye related complications.
 While diabetes can increase the likelihood of developing cataracts and glaucoma, the most common eye disease caused by diabetes is diabetic retinopathy.
+Read more and see how CCEC can help.

-What Is Diabetic Retinopathy?
+What is Diabetic Retinopathy?

 Diabetic retinopathy is a progressive eye disease marked by lost or impaired vision due to high blood sugar levels, which can cause changes to the blood vessels of the retina (the light-sensitive lining at the back of the eye).
 The condition is categorized as non-proliferative or proliferative, depending on how far the disease has progressed.
 Diabetic retinopathy is the leading cause of blindness in the age group 25-65.
 More than 5 million Americans over the age of 40 currently have diabetic retinopathy.